framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 That last step is optional, but I like to avoid lazy loading of singletons in applications that see heavy load (DI/1 deliberately avoids locks so heavy load can cause singletons to be constructed multiple times if you don't eagerly load the singletons at startup).

-You can also manually add load listeners by calling `onLoad()` on the bean factory itself, as long as you do it before any other operations are performed:
+If you are using DI/1 standalone, you can also manually add load listeners by calling `onLoad()` on the bean factory itself, as long as you do it before any other operations are performed:

     // only when creating DI/1 explicitly:
-    var bf = new ioc( [ "/model", "/controllers" ] );
+    var bf = new framework.ioc( [ "/model", "/controllers" ] );
     bf.onLoad( "LoadListener" );

-If you let FW/1 manage your DI/1 bean factory for you, you need to specify the load listener as part of the configuration (`diConfig`) as shown below.
+If you let FW/1 manage your DI/1 bean factory for you, you need to specify the load listener as part of the configuration (`diConfig`) as shown above.

 Note that you cannot add load listeners inside your load listener method itself!
 If you want to add more load listeners, your best choice is to extend `ioc.cfc` and in your `init()` function, after calling `super.init()`, call `this.onLoad()` to register them before you `return this;`.
 You can easily tell FW/1 to use you extended version of DI/1 with the `variables.framework.diComponent` setting.